wwfeitim/Eve/README.md

 # 01/09/2021 10pm
 Start the analysis of model and body types in six selected brand.
 Some interest patterns found.
 Cross checked the data and did some minor changes.

+# 02/09/2021 5:30 pm
+Completed the new post: Models and Body Types Analysis in Australia car market